RFP Issued: June 3, 2021

 Cash and/or In-Kind Match Requirement

-This grant program requires a 1:1 match designed to help applicants raise funds from non-government, third-party sources.
+There is no cash match requirement for individuals.
+This grant program requires a 1:1 match for organization applicants designed to help applicants raise funds from non-government, third-party sources.
 The match may be comprised of any combination of cash or in-kind contributions.
 Funding from HumanitiesDC, the District of Columbia Government, or the United States Government may not be used to satisfy the match requirement.

 Common Characteristics of Successful Proposals